craftingcity/The-Known-World/Game Notes/NPCs/on Alaturmen/High Power/Historical Figures/Ex-Bandit Lords/Edward Bodaim.md

 > Boxtext description of the character, including their race, height, haircolor?, and common outfit.

-Once a member of the [[Bandit Lords]] holding territory in the [[Game Notes/NPCs/on Alaturmen/High Power/Northeastern Clan Leaders/Northeastern Hobgoblin Territories]] now deceased.
+Once a member of the [[Bandit Lords]] holding territory in the northeast of Central Alaturmen, now deceased.

 ## History
 Held the holding of [[Castle Prosper]] during the time of the [[Bandit Lords]], slain by [[Arthur Simonson]].